brightigiemokha/python_pc_quiz/README.md

 ## User stories:
+#### New User Goals
+* As a new user, I want easily navigate through the application.
+* As a new user, I want easily understand the game and next option.
+* As a new user, I want to test my knowledge about the computers and its programs.
+* As a new user, I want to have learn something while having fun.

-* As a new user you will easily understand what the game is about as you also have the option to chose if to play or not.
+* As a new user you will easily understand what the game is about as its self explanatory and clearly stated.
 * You will be guided and informed how I can play the quiz
 * You will have a clear feedback from inputs
 * You will have responds if wrong options are selected that are not related to quiz questions
-* You will have option either to play again or to exit the program

 ## How to play: